Braylon Sanders

-Jontavious Braylon Sanders (born January 21, 1999) is an American football wide receiver for the Miami Dolphins of the National Football League (NFL).
-He played college football at Ole Miss.
+Jontavious Braylon Sanders (born January 21, 1999) is an American professional football wide receiver.
+He played college football for the Ole Miss Rebels.
+He has also been a member of the Miami Dolphins, New England Patriots, DC Defenders, and Washington Commanders.

-Early life and high school
+Early life

-Sanders was born and raised in Hogansville, Georgia, and played high school football at Callaway High School.
+Sanders was born on January 21, 1999, in Hogansville, Georgia.
+He attended and played football at Callaway High School.
 He committed to play college football at Ole Miss on February 1, 2017.

 Professional career

+Miami Dolphins

-Sanders was signed by the Miami Dolphins as an undrafted free agent on April 30, 2022, shortly after the conclusion of the 2022 NFL Draft.
-He was waived by the Dolphins on August 30, 2022, and re-signed to the practice squad.
+Sanders was signed by the Miami Dolphins as an undrafted free agent on April 30, 2022, shortly after the conclusion of the 2022 NFL draft.
+He was waived by the Dolphins on August 30, and re-signed to the practice squad.
+In Week 7 against the Detroit Lions, Sanders made his NFL debut, catching two passes for 17 yards but also losing a fumble.
 He signed a reserve/future contract on January 16, 2023.

+On August 29, 2023, Sanders was waived by the Dolphins and re-signed to the practice squad.
+He signed a reserve/future contract on January 15, 2024.

+Sanders was waived/injured by the Dolphins on August 27, 2024, and placed on injured reserve.
+He was waived on September 4.

+New England Patriots

+On October 29, 2024, Sanders was signed to the New England Patriots practice squad.

+DC Defenders

+On March 6, 2025, Sanders signed with the DC Defenders of the United Football League (UFL).
+In seven games played, he caught 13 passes for 332 yards and three touchdowns, including a 76-yard touchdown catch during the team's Week 7 victory over the San Antonio Brahmas.
+The Defenders went on to win the 2025 UFL championship game.

+Washington Commanders

+On August 2, 2025, Sanders signed with the Washington Commanders.
+He was waived by the Commanders on August 25.